IrisNerve/nlp_tester/README.md

 ------------
 Make sure you have virtialenv and virtualenvwrapper installed.
 Look [here](http://virtualenvwrapper.readthedocs.org/en/latest/) for instructions in case you don't.

+Also make sure you have a MySQL server instance running.
+Instructions for getting that on Mac are [here](http://www.macminivault.com/mysql-mountain-lion/).
+Run the following command after you're done installing MySQL

+	sudo ln -s /usr/local/mysql/lib/libmysqlclient.18.dylib /usr/lib/libmysqlclient.18.dylib

+Install this tester once you have those.

 	mkvirtualenv nlp_tester
 	git clone https://github.com/IrisNerve/nlp_tester.git